Domestic Violence

 What is the cost of contesting a Non-Molestation Order?

-There is no court fee for disputing a Non-Molestation Order or application.
+There is no court fee for contesting a Non-Molestation Order or application.

 Our fees will depend on the exact circumstances of your case.
 However, we always endeavour to keep our costs proportionate whilst offering the highest quality of legal advice.
 We offer a free first appointment to new clients so we can discuss your options and available funding arrangements.